marcbeep/monty/client/PRE_COMMIT_SETUP.md

 ## Benefits

-1. **Prevents broken builds** from being committed or pushed
+1. **Prevents broken builds** from being committed
 2. **Automatic code formatting** via ESLint --fix
 3. **Consistent code quality** across all team members
-4. **Catches issues early** before they reach CI/CD or other developers
+4. **Catches issues early** when they're easy to fix
-5. **Saves time** by preventing failed builds in CI/CD pipelines
+5. **Simple workflow** - one checkpoint, no delays

+## Why Not Pre-push?

+We intentionally keep it simple with **pre-commit only**:

+- ✅ Catches issues early when you can easily fix them
+- ✅ No delays when pushing (faster workflow)
+- ✅ Simpler mental model - one quality gate
+- ✅ Industry standard approach
+- ✅ If pre-commit passes, push should work fine

 ## Customization

-To modify what runs in hooks, edit:
+To modify what runs in the hook, edit:

 - `client/.husky/pre-commit` - Commands that run before commit
-- `client/.husky/pre-push` - Commands that run before push
 - `client/package.json` - lint-staged configuration